-This post is a continuation of my discussion of writing.
-Last week I posted about oxymora and some tips about writing well.
+This post is a continuation of my discussion of writing and the English language.
+Yesterday and Monday, I posted about oxymora and some tips about writing well.
 Both posts were based on handouts I used to give my students when I was teaching journalism at the University of Illinois.
 If you haven’t seen them, I urge you to take a look.
 Here is another handout I used to give my students.
 It deals with rhetorical devices and how to employ them in your writing.
 I hope you find it useful.

 Style must be in harmony with content, and with the story’s purpose and audience.
 The best way—perhaps the only way to acquire a distinctive style is by reading and analyzing excellent writing.
 When this is done with care, you will begin to absorb into your language patterns, some useful techniques that will improve your writing.